 For years, CPAP (continuous positive airway pressure) machines was the widely used treatment for moderate to severe sleep apnea.
 Although effective, these machines have the reputation of being uncomfortable and disruptive.
 Research shows CPAP machines also come with certain risks and possible side effects.
 Before choosing a sleep apnea treatment, get familiarized with the risks and side effects associated with each.

 CPAP machines force pressurized air through a hose and mask in order to open up the airways and improve breathing during sleep.
-In most cases, side effects and problems from CPAP machines disappear after continuous treatment or with adjustments to the mask and/or the amount of pressurized air the machine delivers.
+In most cases, CPAP machine side effects and problems disappear after continuous treatment or with adjustments to the mask and/or the amount of pressurized air the machine delivers.

 Some patients experience claustrophobia (the feeling of being closed in) when using the CPAP mask.
 In these cases, it may be best to use a different type of mask or perform relaxation techniques before bed to help alleviate anxious, claustrophobic feelings.